-If your system is Bluetooth-capable and the keyboard isn't working, the problem is likely a lost connection.
-The connection between the K480 keyboard and the computer or tablet can be lost for several reasons, such as:
+When your K410 keyboard isn't working, the problem is likely a lost connection.
+The connection between the keyboard and the Unifying receiver can be lost for several reasons, such as:

 - Using your wireless keyboard on metal surfaces